-Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
+It's not always easy to juggle school-related responsibilities like homework, college prep, advanced classes and extracurricular activities — not to mention socializing!
 That’s where Sylvan’s study skills program in the Phoenix region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-Our study skills program is specifically aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
-After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Find out how our tutoring experts in the Phoenix region can help your son or daughter achieve goals and conquer any workload.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
+After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
+Discover for yourself how our friendly tutors in the Phoenix region can help your child accomplish goals and realize his or her potential.

 Our Proven Approach

-While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
-Using a combination of study strategies, tactics and tips, our tutoring experts in the Phoenix region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the Phoenix region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 Getting a passing grade on a test or exam is one thing, but academic achievement is much more than numbers alone.
-That’s why our study skills tutors in the Phoenix region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+This is why our study skills tutors in the Phoenix region take a look at the larger picture.
+Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
+That includes teaching proven goal-setting strategies and study tips that can be used time and again.
 In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.

 With our study skills program, your child will learn strategies including: